 Circle the Wagons (or Trailers)

 For its long-running WinterFest program, Subaru brings in likeminded partners to enhance the footprint at its tour stops with outdoor activations.
 The 2017 program involved warm ski chalet-inspired trailers with viewing decks on top, live music, and plenty of giveaways from partners like local OZO coffee, Harmon Kardon, Nordica, Lib Tech, Thule, Klean Kanteen and Under Armour.
-(WinterFest has returned this season—look out for our coverage.)

 Hot tip: If you’re activating at winter resorts with their spectacular backdrops, your experiences should complement the surroundings, rather than compete with them.
 Read more.